evalisharu/EvalAI/docs/source/submission.md

 ### How are submissions processed?

-We are using REST API's along with Queue based architecture to process submissions.
+We are using REST API's along with Queue based architecture to process  the submissions.
 When a participant makes a submission for a challenge, a REST API with url pattern `jobs:challenge_submission` is called.
 This API does the task of creating a new entry for submission model and then publishes a message to exchange `evalai_submissions` with a routing key of `submission.*.*`.

      User makes   --> API  --> Publish  --> RabbitMQ  --> Queue  --> Submission
     a submission               message      Exchange                  worker(s)

-Exchange receives the message and then routes it to the queue `submission_task_queue`.
-At the end of `submission_task_queue` are workers (scripts/workers/submission_worker.py) which processes the submission message.
+The exchange receives the message and then routes it to the queue `submission_task_queue`.
+At the end of `submission_task_queue` are the workers (scripts/workers/submission_worker.py) which processes the submission message.

 The worker can be run with